JorgeRicoVivas/moon_script_book/src/users_guide/return.md

 <br>

-If the last statement yields a value, it also returns it like in Rust:
+...
+Or, if the last statement yields a value, it also returns it like in Rust:

 ```rust
 let a = 5